nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Below are some examples on how to use the `edit_person` command:**

 *  `edit_person 1 p/91234567 e/johndoe@example.com`: Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit_person 2 n/Betsy Crower g/CS2103T`: Edits the name of the 2nd person to be `Betsy Crower` and assigns this person to the group `CS2103T`.
-Any events that Betsy Crower is assigned to is also updated with this new name.
 *  `edit_person 3 n/Betsy Crower b/2023-09-29`: Edits the name of the 3rd person to be `Betsy Crower` and changes the birthday to 29th Sep 2023.
 Any events that Betsy Crower is assigned to is also updated with this new name.

 <div markdown="block" class="alert alert-info">